 The New Testament writer put it this way.
 “For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.”
 (Ref.
 Romans 5:10 NKJV)

 This is an accurate summary of the ancient and authentic redemptive message.
-It is the message of a profound, Christ-empowered newness for the believer.
-It is a message of vanquished sin and a Christ substantiated faith.
-This is the real message originally passed to, and then passed on by the early Church.
+It is the message of a thorough forgiveness made possible by the Cross of the dying Christ.
+And, it is a message of vanquished sin and substantiated faith, made possible and consistent through the living Christ, as His now living essence becomes enjoined to the devout believer.
+This is the true redemptive message originally passed to, and then passed on by the early Church.

 But That Was Then...